bilguunint/Flutter-Movie-App/README.md

 ## Usage

-https://www.themoviedb.org/ Register and Login get API Key from Profile > API
+https://www.themoviedb.org/ Register and Login get API Key from Profile > Settings > API

 - All you need is here: